Your Rainy Day Wedding in St. Augustine Guide

 30 minutes before:

-Direct guests to specific entrance if venue layout changes
+Direct guests to a specific entrance if the venue layout changes.

 What Guests Actually Need to Know